kass173/Project-4/README.md

 Finally, and very importantly, a **Postgres Database** was created (`/Resources/Connect_to_Database.ipynb`), and the consolidated data loaded into the table. `TG_stars_database.csv` & `TG_stars.csv`.

+## Preprocessing

+During the preprocessing part of the project we took 2 our of our total 10 data sections and used this for the testing and training of the model ran this within python.

+When we are training and testing the model we had to separate the data into two models and data sets.

+So that we were not cheating the models as if we tested the whole model and dataset we’ve would seen what we want from the training model and we would be testing the same in the test set model in the final optimised model.

+So by splitting the datasets and looping through the numbers on the labels we would be training on one set of data and then test on the next set of data after making our predictions.

 ## Data Model Implementation

 We have produced a Python script that initializes, trains, and evaluates a model based on our cleaned up dataset which is the `Final_Stars.csv`.